-The Investment Managers will not be considered as broker fund advisers under the FCA Handbook in relation to the Company.
+The Investment Adviser will not be considered as a broker fund adviser under the FCA Handbook in relation to the Company.

-7.4.3.
-The Registrar
+7.5 The Registrar

-On behalf of the Company the ACD has also appointed Tutman Fund Solutions Limited to act as registrar and to provide fund accounting and other administration services to the Company.
-The registered office of the Registrar is 177 Bothwell Street, Glasgow, G2 7ER.
+On behalf of the Company the ACD has also appointed Tutman Fund Solutions Limited trading as St Vincent St Fund Administration to act as registrar and to provide fund accounting and other administration services to the Company.

+The registered office of the Registrar is Exchange Building, St John's Street, Chichester, West Sussex, PO19 1UP.

 The Register is kept and maintained at 177 Bothwell Street, Glasgow, G2 7ER.

-7.4.5.
-Register of Shareholders
+7.5.2 Register of Shareholders

-The Register of Shareholders will be maintained by the Registrar at the address of its office as noted above, and may be inspected at that address or the principal place of business during normal business hours by any Shareholder or any Shareholder's duly authorised agent.
+The Register of Shareholders will be maintained by the Registrar at the address of its office as noted above, and may be inspected at that address or the principal place of business of the ACD, during normal business hours by any Shareholder or any Shareholder's duly authorised agent.

-The plan register, where applicable, (being a record of persons who subscribe for Shares through Individual Savings Accounts (ISAs)) can be inspected at the office of the Registrar.
+The plan register, being a record of persons who subscribe for Shares through Individual Savings Accounts (ISAs), can be inspected at the office of the Registrar.

-7.4.6.
-The Auditors
+7.6 The Auditors